Wrote a Song for Everyone

-Wrote a Song for Everyone is the ninth solo studio album by John Fogerty, released on May 28, 2013 (Fogerty's 68th birthday) in the United States.
+Wrote a Song for Everyone is the ninth solo studio album by the American guitarist and singer-songwriter John Fogerty, released on May 28, 2013 (Fogerty's 68th birthday) in the United States.
 The album is a collection of Creedence Clearwater Revival classics and deep tracks from his canon of hits as well as some brand new songs, performed alongside an array of notable musicians, including Foo Fighters ("Fortunate Son"), Bob Seger ("Who'll Stop the Rain"), Dawes ("Someday Never Comes"), Brad Paisley ("Hot Rod Heart"), Miranda Lambert ("Wrote a Song for Everyone"), Kid Rock ("Born on the Bayou"), Keith Urban ("Almost Saturday Night"), My Morning Jacket ("Long as I Can See the Light"), Alan Jackson ("Have You Ever Seen the Rain"), Jennifer Hudson ("Proud Mary"), and more.
 The album also features two new songs, "Mystic Highway" and "Train of Fools".

 Recording

 Fogerty began recording the album in 2011, with a planned release on Vanguard Records.